Rakshan02/MLproject/README.md

     Imbalanced Dataset

     Challenge: The dataset had a significant class imbalance, with a much higher number of non-default cases compared to default cases.

     Technique: We applied the Synthetic Minority Over-sampling Technique (SMOTE) to oversample the minority class (default cases) in the training dataset.
 This helped mitigate the class imbalance issue and improved model performance.

     Missing Data

     Challenge: The dataset contained missing values in various features, which could adversely affect model training.

     Technique: We used a custom DataFrameImputer transformer to impute missing values in both numerical and categorical features.
 Numerical features were imputed with medians, while categorical features were imputed with the most frequent values.

     Feature Engineering

     Challenge: The dataset contained a large number of features, some of which might not be relevant for predicting loan repayment.

     Technique: We performed feature selection and importance analysis using techniques such as RandomForestRegressor.
 This allowed us to identify and focus on the most influential features for model training and interpretability.

-    Model Interpretability

-    Challenge: Understanding and interpreting complex machine learning models is crucial for decision-making in the lending domain.
-Technique: We employed feature importance analysis to gain insights into the factors contributing to loan defaults.
-Additionally, SHAP (SHapley Additive exPlanations) values and model-specific interpretability tools can be used to enhance model interpretability.

 Conclusion

 In conclusion, the Random Forest Classifier has been recommended for production use due to its balanced performance in identifying loan default cases, taking into account the specific challenges faced during data analysis and model evaluation.
-Further model fine-tuning and interpretability techniques should be considered for enhancing its effectiveness in real-world lending scenarios.

 This comprehensive analysis provides valuable insights for making informed decisions in the lending industry, contributing to more accurate loan applicant assessments and reducing the risk of defaults.